alexforencich/cocotbext-axi/README.md

 `MemoryRegion` is an extension of `Region` that uses an `mmap` instance to handle memory operations.  `MemoryRegion` also provides hex dump methods as well as indexing and slicing.

+`SparseMemoryRegion` is similar to `MemoryRegion` but is backed by `SparseMemory` instead of `mmap` and as such can emulate extremely large regions of address space.

 `PeripheralRegion` is an extension of `Region` that can wrap another object that implements `read()` and `write()`, as an alternative to extending `Region`.

 `AddressSpace` is the core object for handling address spaces.  `Region` objects can be registered with `AddressSpace` with specified base address, size, and offset.
 The `AddressSpace` object will then direct `read()` and `write()` operations to the appropriate `Region`s, splitting requests appropriately when necessary and translating addresses.
 Regions registered with `offset` other than `None` are translated such that accesses to base address + N map to N + offset.
 Regions registered with an `offset` of `None` are not translated.  `Region` objects registered with the same `AddressSpace` cannot overlap, however the same `Region` can be registered multiple times.  `AddressSpace` also provides a method for creating `Pool` objects.